Mary Clarke Nind: Early life

 Mary Clarke was born in Essex, England, the daughter of Ebenezer and Louisa Clarke.
 "I was born six miles from London, England, the child of pious parents, who led their six children to the Savior, converted before five years of age.
 The memory of my conversion is still fresh and delightful."

 She was teaching in the Sabbath school by the age of 12 and at the age of 14, she was united with a Congregational Church.
-In 1850 she came to the United States, the bride of James G. Nind; they established their home in St. Charles, Illinois.
-They had five children, losing one at the age of 3.
-Two of her daughters later became missionaries, one going to Foochow and the other to Madeira Islands.
+In 1850 she came to the United States, the bride of James G. Nind.

 Career

 In her spiritual life, Mary was tormented.
 She could see others much older than she was struggling to achieve a life of salvation.
 "Must I go on to thirty, forty, fifty, sixty years, and still have to fight against my easily besetting sins, and every now and then be conquered?
 Is there no hope of victory all the time?"

 It was not until she was introduced to the Methodist movement that she began to move "into the light."
 A pastor of her Congregational Church aligned with the Methodist movement and began to teach about sanctifying grace.
 When the pastor was dismissed from the Congregational Church, about 40 members moved to the Free Methodist Church.
-Mary occasionally went to the Methodist meetings and was more than once disciplined and charged with "schism" – holding Methodist doctrines in a Congregational Church.
+Mary occasionally went to the Methodist meetings and was more than once disciplined and charged with "schism" - holding Methodist doctrines in a Congregational Church.
 Mary was tormented over her devotion to the Congregational Church and her desire to reach a "higher life" through sanctification.
 One day after church, she encountered a woman who had lived through many afflictions and Mary opened up to her about her torment.
 She replied, "Mrs. Nind, we shall all miss you if you decide to leave the Congregational Church; but if I were you I would go into the Methodist Church.
 You will be more happy and more useful there, for there is more liberty for women to exercise their gifts."
 Taking this as a sign from God, she abruptly left the Congregational Church and joined the Methodist Episcopal Church.

 "I raised a new Ebenezer of gratitude, 'for hitherto the Lord had helped me.'
 Anew I consecrated myself to the Lord and His service, and with new consecrations came new joy."
-Mary wrote the story of her spiritual struggle and final victory in a leaflet titled "Into the Light."
-The leaflet was widely used during the Civil War as a source of inspiration.
+Mary wrote the story of her spiritual struggle and final victory in a leaflet titled "Into the Light"; the leaflet was widely used during the Civil War as a source of inspiration.